vrtmrz/obsidian-livesync/docs/setup_own_server.md

 Note: Mounting CouchDB on the top directory is not recommended.
 Using Caddy is a handy way to serve the server with SSL automatically.

-I have published [docker-compose.yml and ini files](https://github.com/vrtmrz/self-hosted-livesync-server) that launches Caddy and CouchDB at once.
+I have published [docker-compose.yml and ini files](https://github.com/vrtmrz/self-hosted-livesync-server) that launch Caddy and CouchDB at once.
 Please try it out.

 And, be sure to check the server log and be careful of malicious access.